ebanx/woocommerce-gateway-ebanx/woocommerce-gateway-ebanx/readme.txt

 **Via GitHub**

 The EBANX Gateway Plugin can also be installed using GitHub.
 You can find our repository [here](https://github.com/ebanx/checkout-woocommerce/ "EBANX GitHub repository").
-To view step-by-step installation via GitHub instructions click [here](https://github.com/ebanx/checkout-woocommerce/tree/master/woocommerce-gateway-ebanx "Install Via GitHub").
+To download the plugin from our repository, please view [our latest release](https://github.com/ebanx/woocommerce-gateway-ebanx/releases/latest "Latest Release from GitHub repository") and download the `woocommerce-gateway-ebanx.zip` package.

 Still need your API Keys?
 You can pick those up [here](https://www.ebanx.com/business/en/dashboard "EBANX API keys").